3 ways to shift your marketing strategy to adapt to the consumer journey

 Share this page

-Join our Google analysts as they discuss three key behaviours making the consumer journey what it is right now.
+Join our Google analysts as they discuss three key behaviors making the consumer journey what it is right now.
 For example, about a third of consumers globally in surveyed markets are spending more time making decisions, considering more brands, and considering more stores and retailers.
 Take a closer look at the latest insights and trends from Google Search, and learn how to apply these findings to your business.

 You’ve reached the Insights Jam, where the Global Market Insights team gets together to discuss consumer insights and trends.
 My name’s Ashley.